-The use of millet, buckwheat, barley and maize remains popular in Hunza for the development of healthy lifestyle.
+The use of millet, buckwheat, barley and maize remains popular in Hunza for the development of a healthy lifestyle.

 The intake of vegetable protein from beans and lentils remains high among Hunzakuts.
 Lentils are transformed into dhal while beans are used to make flour or are simply added to curries.
-Gram flour is made from the chickpeas.
+Gram flour is made from chickpeas.
 Beans are often sprouted and used in salads for having nutritional yet light food and for managing a healthy lifestyle.

 It is important to eat small amounts of meat from the cows, yaks, sheep and goats they keep for maintaining a healthy lifestyle.
-In Hunza, the meat is lean and organic and usually boiled which keeps saturated fat level very low and keeps heart away from the risk of catching diseases.
+In Hunza, the meat is lean and organic and usually boiled which keeps saturated fat level very low and keeps the heart away from the risk of catching diseases.

-One of the unique food related healthy lifestyle habits of the people of Hunza is that they drink and bathe in immaculate glacier water flowing down from the mountains and they drink herbal tea made from boiled glacier water and a herb called Tumuru.
+One of the unique food-related healthy lifestyle habits of the people of Hunza is that they drink and bathe in immaculate glacier water flowing down from the mountains and they drink herbal tea made from boiled glacier water and a herb called Tumuru.

 All these above mentioned healthy lifestyle habits associated with food help the Hunzakuts to live a happy and healthy life.